kritika12298/Project/README.md

 ## How to hit the api using Postman?
-In this project, we are using Postman to start or stop the server.
+In this project, we are using Postman to hit the api.

-Following are the steps to start/stop the server ->
+Following are the steps to start/stop the server -

 1.)
 Create a new collection in the Postman for a given MongoDB collection.
 Give a name to this collection accordingly.
 ![Screenshot (42)](https://user-images.githubusercontent.com/60281103/189513655-c7ae390b-965f-4851-bd63-c7d6235845e6.png)